Rkkss/ComfyUI-H3-Turbo-LoRA-Bridge/README.md

 Backbone 0.25-0.45

-(0.45 is the most stable based on my tests; other values can improve quality/prompt but are more prone to Artifacts.
+0.45 is the most stable, as in "no_artifact".
 It works as pseudo "model_strength".

-Lower value to see if you can get away with it)
+Other values can improve quality/prompt but are more prone to Artifacts.
+Lower value to see if you can get away with it

+I'm unsure if the model or loader causes it.

 ModelsamplingminimaxH3 6/3